-Fried foods such as french fries and potato chips carry a lot of calories because they are high in fat.
+Fried foods such as French fries and potato chips carry a lot of calories because they are high in fat.
 Instead, choose a baked potato and you'll cut unneeded calories from your diet.

 - Tackle the Treats

 Foods such as soda, candy and other desserts with added sugars carry calories but few nutrients.
 While one or two of these items can fit into an active athlete's diet each day, staying at a competitive weight means you'll need to keep a cap on them.
-And, if you're trying to lose extra pounds, cutting back on treats will help you get the job done.
+And, if you're trying to lose extra pounds, cutting back on treats will help get the job done.

 - Eat Smart Snacks

 Foods that contain carbohydrates and protein are good bets for keeping your body fueled.
 If you are snacking more than once or twice a day, you may be getting too many calories from snacks.
 Be smart with snacks — let them top off your energy tank, offer important nutrition and, above all, don't let them take over your diet.
-Try these healthy snack options: an apple and peanut butter; Greek yogurt; whole grain cereal and low-fat milk; a protein bar; or raw vegetables and cheese.
+Try these nutritious snack options: an apple and peanut butter; Greek yogurt; whole-grain cereal and low-fat milk; a protein bar; or raw vegetables and cheese.